JavaCode7/Caesium/README.md

 - [x] Start Interpreter

 ### Rules
-- [ ] Change DEFAULT_PROGRAM_TOKENS to tokens instead of dictionaries and actually use them somewhere
+- [ ] Change DEFAULT_PROGRAM_TOKENS to tokens instead of dictionaries and functional instead of object-oriented and actually use them somewhere

 Please let me know if you would like to help me with any of this, it would be greatly appreciated.